 - 1. Graduates of regionally accredited institutions who have earned an overall 3.0 combined cumulative GPA or higher (on a 4.0 scale) from the last 60 credits taken at the undergraduate level may be admitted with Classified Status. - 2.
-Applicants seeking Classified Status must submit a Graduate Application, an application fee (the current rate is published on the Admissions website), and official transcripts from all colleges and universities previously attended. - 3.
-International applicants must have earned a bachelor's degree from a regionally accredited U.S. institution or equivalent degree from an international college/university.
+Applicants seeking Classified Status must submit a Graduate Application, an application fee (the current rate is published on the Admissions website), and official transcripts from all colleges and universities previously attended. - International applicants must have earned a bachelor's degree from a regionally accredited U.S. institution or equivalent degree from an international college/university.
 International applicants must demonstrate English proficiency.
 English proficiency and other requirements unique to international students are published on the International Programs web page. - 4.
-Applicants who do not meet the admission requirements to Graduate Studies may petition to the Dean of Graduate Studies to be considered for admission. - a.
-Admissions petitions will be reviewed by the Dean of Graduate Studies and other college personnel at the discretion of the Dean of Graduate Studies to determine the applicant's admission status. - b.
+Applicants who do not agree with the admission decision may submit a petition to the Dean of Graduate Studies to be reconsidered for admission.
+For full petition process, see "Petition Procedure" on page 9 of this handbook.
+For assistance in the petition process, please contact the Graduate Studies office. - a.
+Admissions petitions will be reviewed by the Dean of Graduate Studies and the division that offers the graduate program to determine the applicant's admission status. - b.
 If admitted, the student will be Classified with Performance Requirements (PR) Status [hereinafter referred to as Classified (w/PR) Status]. (see page 3 for definition) - 5.
 Applicants who were not in good standing at a prior institution due to disciplinary actions may be asked to submit additional information about the disciplinary issue prior to receiving an admission decision.